Development of a simulation and analysis framework for N{\nu}DEx experiment: Simulation framework

-Using the time and coordinates of each charge carrier simulated by Garfield++, the collected charge in each pixel is calculated and stored in ROOT format.
-The waveform for the induced current, as well as the voltage waveform produced by each pixel, are also calculated.
-Figure~\ref{fig:PixvsG4} shows the energy distribution in the pixel array for a $0\nu\beta\beta$ event, with and without a pixel noise of 40 e$^-$.
-The corresponding energy depositions projected onto the x-y plane simulated by Geant4 are also shown.

-Full energy deposition is effectively achieved due to the wide coverage of the readout array and the high electric field ratio.
-Figure~\ref{fig:eff} shows the distribution of ion collection efficiency, defined as the ratio of the total energy collected across all pixels to the initial energy of the ionization points, for 1,000 simulated $0\nu\beta\beta$ events.
-Most events exhibit efficiencies near 99\%.
-A small tail below 0.95 corresponds to events in which part of the energy escapes via bremsstrahlung or de-excitation $\gamma$ rays.

-The energies per hit are reconstructed from the voltage waveform, obtained by convolving the induced current with the transfer function.
-Figure~\ref{fig:Sig} shows the simulated waveform contributions from both SeF$_5^-$ and SeF$_6^-$ ions under assumption of 20:80 ratio.
+The energies per hit are reconstructed from the voltage waveform by convolving the induced current with the transfer function (Eq.~\ref{eq:Transfer}).
+To simulate the Topmetal-S response, we use fit parameters from Fig.~\ref{fig:WavCom} ($n = 0.2429$, $\tau = 7.14 \times 10^7$, $g = -2.837$).
+Gaussian white noise (equivalent noise charge (ENC) $=$ 40 e$^-$) is added to the voltage waveform to reflect realistic conditions.
+The simulation uses a 10 s time window with a configurable sampling rate of 2 kS/s ($2\times10^4$ bins).
+Figure~\ref{fig:Sig} illustrates the resulting waveform contributions from both SeF$_5^-$ and SeF$_6^-$ ions (20:80 ratio) for the initial ionizations at z = 91.7 cm.
+Due to the long shaping time, individual contributions are not fully resolved in the voltage waveform.

-The time window is set to 50s with $10^5$ bins, corresponding to a sample rate of 2 kS/s in the readout electronics.
-The sample rate is configurable and can be optimized based on future improvements in the front-end electronics.
-Their contributions overlap due to the CSA shaping time, making separation difficult.

-The unipolar shaping transfer function defined in the Garfield++ user guide is used model the CSA response:

-where n is the order of the shaper, $\tau$ is the shaping time constant, and g is the gain factor.
-In this simulation, n = 1, $\tau$ = 100 ms, and g = 1 are accepted, consistent with the test results of our CSA chip~\cite{Liang_2024}.
-These parameters may be adjusted in the future to match the updated chip performance.

-The CSA chip is designed to achieve an equivalent noise charge (ENC) below 40~$e^-$ and an open-loop gain of approximately $3 \times 10^{14}$~V/C. To reflect realistic conditions, Gaussian white noise is added to the voltage waveform with these parameters.

-In Fig.~\ref{fig:Sig}, the induced current waveform contains overlapping contributions from multiple ion species arriving at the same pixel.
-Due to the long shaping time of the readout electronics, these individual contributions are not resolved in the voltage waveform.

-For sufficiently long drift lengths, the CSA waveforms corresponding to the two ion species can be distinguished based on their differing arrival times.
-In Fig~\ref{fig:WavDiffZ}, the waveforms under different drift lengths are compared.
-When closing to the anode, the waveform tends to be undistinguished especially when z is less than 40 cm.
-Optimization of drift length within the simulation framework will be studied in future work.
+For sufficiently long drift lengths, the waveforms can be distinguished.
+In Fig~\ref{fig:WavDiffZ}, the waveforms under different drift lengths are compared. \reviewI{Because of longitudinal diffusion, the waveforms of signals from distant events are broadened, while signals near the anode ($z < 60$ cm) are difficult to separate.} The separation method for different drift lengths will be studied in future work.